SoobinJung1013/tokki/README.md

 Tokki is a web application based on [Creative Tim's Material Kit React](https://github.com/creativetimofficial/material-kit-react).

+You can view the deployed application at the following link: [Tokki Deployment Link](https://soobinjung1013.github.io/tokki/)

 ## Prerequisites

 Ensure you have Node.js and npm installed on your machine.